A group birding at Salmon Creek Nature Preserve (staff photo)

 Over the past two years, thanks to the compassion and generosity of Genesee Land Trust members, we’ve made great improvements.
 In addition to the observation deck, highlights include:

-6 Parking lots created or expanded
+6 Parking lots- created or expanded at our nature preserves

-2 New designs for trail signs created to improve readability
+2 New designs for trail signs- created to improve readability

-1 Shade structure built over a bench at Salmon Creek Nature Preserve
+1 Shade structure- built over a bench at Salmon Creek Nature Preserve

-1 Boardwalk updated with toe-kicks to keep wheels from rolling off at Cornwall Preserve
+1 Boardwalk updated- with toe-kicks to keep wheels from rolling off at Cornwall Preserve

 We plan to share more details with you about how we’re becoming a more accessible and inclusive organization on this webpage in the months and years ahead.
 We welcome your input.